 The coastline of Texas in the southeast of the state is an impressive stretch spanning from South Padre Island to Houston, over 360 miles of beaches and boating opportunities.
-Renting a boat in coastal Texas is a fantastic choice for both locals and visitors, it’s a way to beat the heat and cruise in the beautiful Gulf of Mexico.
+Renting a boat in Texas is a fantastic choice for both locals and visitors, it’s a way to beat the heat and cruise in the beautiful Gulf of Mexico.

 In addition to the open ocean in the Gulf, southeast Texas offers inland boating opportunities too.
 Bayous and rivers abound, as well as a great collection of fishing lakes, which makes the area excellent for fishing charters and fishing boat rentals of all different types.
-Watersports like skiing, tubing and jet skiing, fishing, paddling sports and simply going for a ride are all fun ways to spend an afternoon (or a week) here.
+Watersports like wakeboarding, tubing and jet skiing, fishing, paddling sports, and simply going for a ride are all fun ways to spend an afternoon (or a week) here.

 Preparation is an important part of boating no matter where you go.
 Boating safety should always be the first priority.
 In southeast Texas, the weather is probably the thing you most need to prepare for.
 On sunny days, humidity, mosquitoes, and heat can be factors that you should be aware of.
 Be prepared with adequate water, head protection, sunscreen, and insect repellent.
 Watch the weather reports to be well-prepared for thunderstorms, as they can make being on the water very unsafe.
 Finally, be certain you have the correct equipment for your boat.
-Life jackets, working VHF radios on larger water bodies and a good first-aid kit are the minimum precautions you should take.
+Life jackets, working VHF radios on larger water bodies, and a good first-aid kit are the minimum precautions you should take.

 A quick note about hurricane season: this region of Texas can get some of the worst storms anywhere in the country.
 Be certain you have checked the weather, especially during the months of August and September, when the intensity of the storms are the greatest.
 If you are already out, find shelter immediately.
 If you have not left on your boating trip, then reschedule after the storm passes and find shelter on land.